Immini Nalloraal: Plot

-Sneha is a popular actress.
-Jeevan is a junior artist who is attracted to her.
-Sneha goes to Jeevan's village for the shoot.
-Jeevan and Sneha marry at the shooting.
-Jeevan thinks he tells his father he married with Sneha in a dream.
+Sneha is a popular actress and Jeevan is a junior artist who is attracted to her.
+Sneha goes to Jeevan's village for a movie shoot.
+During the shoot, Jeevan, acting as a double for the hero, marries Sneha in a scene.
 One day while shooting, Jeevan kidnaps Sneha and takes her to an unknown location.
-Sneha's family and her colleagues try to negotiate with Jeevan for Sneha's return, but Jeevan does not want to return Sneha.
+Sneha's family and her colleagues try to negotiate with Jeevan for Sneha's return but Jeevan does not want to return Sneha.
 Jeevan gets very annoyed.

-Sneha Meets Jeevan in hospital.
-After a few days of keeping her as a hostage, Jeevan decides to give her back and surrender.
+After a few days of keeping her as a hostage, Jeevan decides to give her back and surrenders to the police.
+Sneha meets Jeevan in a mental asylum.
 He confesses that he took Sneha as a hostage because he saw her suicide note in her diary.
 Sneha understands the true love he has for her and saves him from the charges that were awaiting him.
-Finally they marry and transform from a reel- to a real-life couple.
+Finally they marry and transform from a reel-to-real-life couple.